maropu/lljvm-translator/README.md

 ## Gen'd bytecode verification

-An objective of this library is to provide not a full-fledge translator but a restricted one for simple LLVM bitcode.
+As described above, our objective is to provide not a full-fledge translator but a restricted one for functions written in other languages.
 So, it is important to verify that gen'd bytecode is correct and supported before execution.
 The library does so when loading it in `LLJVMClassLoader` and, if it detects illegal code, it throws `LLJVMException`;